AElX01/Yet-Another-Ransomware/README.md

 ## issues

-- Lack of a gui to ask for the token, if the user closes the terminal, the program will terminate and files will remain encrypted
+- Lacks a gui to ask for the token, if the user closes the terminal, the program will terminate and files will remain encrypted
-- Lack of advanced AV evasion techniques, still in early development stage
+- Lacks advanced AV evasion techniques
+- Lacks persistence after reboot